 - Mayday Food Bars (Unflavored): These withstand temperatures of up to 149°F for up to 5 years.
 They are USCG-approved and have 2,400 calories per bar.
 See on Amazon

 - SOS Rations (Coconut Flavor): These are USCG-approved and withstand temperatures of -22°F to 149°F for 5 years.
 See on Amazon

 - Dry breakfast cereals: Because these are almost pure carbohydrates, they will withstand extreme temperatures without going bad.
 I’d still rotate them, though!
 Avoid cereals that have oils, such as granola.
 Cheerios are great for little kids.

 - Plain crackers: Like with cereal, these are just carbs, and there isn’t anything to go bad.
 Store them in a plastic box to keep them from getting crushed.

-- Pretzels: Here’s another food that is almost pure carb and won’t go bad in your car.
+- Pretzels: Here’s another almost pure carb food that won’t go bad in your car.

 - Instant coffee: While technically not a food, this is something that will last forever and take the edge off of being stranded in your car.